-In this article, we are going to discuss the Excel custom number format multiple conditions.
+In this article, we are going to discuss the Excel custom number format with multiple conditions.
 We will learn about the meaning and uses of different symbols of the custom number formatting.
 The custom number formatting will be done for multiple conditions which will include currency, signs, text, colors etc.

-How to Create a Custom Number Format in Excel
+Create Custom Number Format in Excel

-Excel Custom Number Format System
+Custom Number Format System in Excel

 To understand the custom number format, you need to understand the sections of it.
 The Excel custom number format has 4 sections which are separated by semicolons.
 Each section has a different meaning.
 Look at the picture below with the description of them.